cube3power/atsd/rule-engine/overrides.md

 ### Alert Severity

-When one of the threshold condition is satisfied, the alert is assigned a severity level based on which threshold was met: `ERROR` or `WARNING`.
+When one of the threshold conditions is satisfied, the alert is assigned a severity level based on which threshold was met: `ERROR` or `WARNING`.

 ![](images/severity-rule.png)